 - International applicants must complete a minimum of 30 semester hours of non-remedial pre-requisite coursework from a regionally accredited college or university in the United States.
 Of the 30 semester hours, 15 hours must be in the sciences, six hours in non-remedial English composition, and three hours in speech/public speaking.
-This additional requirement is waived for applicants who completed their pre-requisite coursework at a post-secondary Canadian institution that uses English as its primary language of instruction and documentation.
+These additional requirements are waived for applicants who completed their pre-requisite coursework at a post-secondary Canadian institution that uses English as its primary language of instruction and documentation.

 - All pre-pharmacy coursework requirements must be completed by the end of summer session I prior to matriculation to the School of Pharmacy.

-- Earn a minimum cumulative grade point average and science grade point average of 2.50 on a 4.00 scale.
+- Preferably earn a cumulative grade point average and science grade point average of 2.50 or better on a 4.00 scale.
 PharmCAS calculates the overall and science grade point average.
-Grades from all nonremedial courses completed post-high school are used to calculate the grade point average.
+Grades from all non-remedial courses completed post-high school are used to calculate the grade point average.

 - Submit scores from the Pharmacy College Admissions Test (PCAT) directly to PharmCAS using PCAT code 104.